Authentic Lessons for 21st Century Learning

 Explain

-Move to slide nine.
+Move to slide 9.
 Pass out blank computer paper and colored pencils or crayons.
 Tell students the class will be writing a sequel to "P is for Pterodactyl."
 Each student is responsible for creating one page in this new book.
-Pass out the Digraph Book Rubric and review the expectations for the book page.
+Pass out the attached Digraph Book Rubric and review the expectations for the book page.

 Assign a letter to each student.
 Note: If your class is larger than the number of alphabet letters, you can assign multiple students to the same letter.
-Following the directions on slide nine, ask each student to think of a digraph word for their letter—using the ABC graffiti charts as inspiration—and develop a page with an illustration and a sentence showing how the word is used in context.
+Following the directions on slide 9, ask each student to think of a digraph word for their letter—using the ABC graffiti charts as inspiration—and develop a page with an illustration and a sentence showing how the word is used in context.
 Complete this activity by asking students to read their pages aloud, per the instructions on slide 10.

 Face-to-Face